 GeneCards Summary for NCAM1 Gene

 NCAM1 (Neural Cell Adhesion Molecule 1) is a Protein Coding gene.
-Diseases associated with NCAM1 include Rabies and Neuroendocrine Tumor.
-Among its related pathways are Interferon gamma signaling and Cell adhesion_Cell-matrix glycoconjugates.
+Diseases associated with NCAM1 include Plasma Cell Leukemia and Rabies.
+Among its related pathways are RET signaling and Interferon gamma signaling.
 GO annotations related to this gene include identical protein binding.
 An important paralog of this gene is NCAM2.

 UniProtKB/Swiss-Prot for NCAM1 Gene

 This protein is a cell adhesion molecule involved in neuron-neuron adhesion, neurite fasciculation, outgrowth of neurites, etc.